Suggester/Documentation/staff/comment.md

 ### Arguments
 `suggestion ID`: The ID of the suggestion you'd like to comment on\
-`comment`: The comment to add, it supports [markdown](https://support.discord.com/hc/en-us/articles/210298617), different mentions (channels, users & roles!) and emojis (both animated and classic!).
+`comment`: The comment to add, it supports [markdown](https://support.discord.com/hc/en-us/articles/210298617), different mentions (channels, users & roles), emojis (both animated and classic) and hyperlinks.

 !> Up to 15 comments can be added to the same suggestion!

 ### User Permission
 To execute this command, the user must have the **Manage Server** permission or a configured [staff](/config/staffroles.md) role

-📝 **Note:** Since comments are part of an embed, you can even include hyperlinks!